jordanmiguel/laravel-popular/README.md

 [![Latest Version on Packagist](https://img.shields.io/packagist/v/jordanmiguel/laravel-popular.svg?style=flat-square)](https://packagist.org/packages/jordanmiguel/laravel-popular)
 [![MIT licensed](https://img.shields.io/badge/license-MIT-blue.svg)](license.md)

-With Laravel Popular Package you can Track your most popular Eloquent Models based on hits in a time range and then sort by popularity in a time frame.
+With Laravel Popular Package you can Track your most popular Eloquent Models based on unique hits in a time range and then sort by popularity in a time frame.

 ## Usage